 - Layered look: pair a light-filtering Roman shade with heavier panels for depth.

-- Color and fabric: velvet, wool, or heavyweight linen in warm tones = major mood.
+- Color and fabric: velvet, wool, or heavyweight linen in warm tones brings major mood.

 Mount your curtain rod higher and wider to create the illusion of taller ceilings.
 It’s the fastest optical upgrade you can do in an afternoon.